Program s3cmd can transfer files to and from Amazon S3 in two basic modes:

 ~/demo$ s3cmd put file0-1.msg s3://s3tools-demo/test-upload.msg file0-1.msg -> s3://s3tools-demo/test-upload.msg [1 of 1]

-We can also upload a directory with --recursive parameter:
+We can also upload a directory with --recursive

 ~/demo$ s3cmd put --recursive dir1 s3://s3tools-demo/some/path/ dir1/file1-1.txt -> s3://s3tools-demo/some/path/dir1/file1-1.txt [1 of 2] dir1/file1-2.txt -> s3://s3tools-demo/some/path/dir1/file1-2.txt [2 of 2]